jzabroski/Home/Snowflake/README.md

 Rewritten to take advantage of Snowflake warehouse computation units
 - some jobs were cpu intense, others light, need ran hourly VS weekly

+- give warehouses based on data volume

-Problem in Redshift : Reports would steal CPU from Etl pipeline write
+Problem in Redshift : can't handle concurrent readers with writers

+Reports would steal CPU from Etl pipeline write

+Had to write pieces to orchestrate data processing around Snowflake
+- DAGs as Pipelines
+- Wrote a lot of unit tests
+- Moved from using AWS Data Pipelines to AirFlow.
+He said a lot of people are using AirFlow for data pipeline
+- Integration with AirFlow is simple.
+Kick off a batch run.
+- Added custom monitors, metrics and alerts around pipelines